 Google Chrome is one of the most popular browsers globally, mainly due to its clean interface and lightweight.
 It is designed with various features that result in a faster and more comfortable browsing experience.
-Chrome browser supports extensions or add-ons that assist users to enhance the browser’s functionality.
+Chrome browser supports extensions or add-ons that assist users in enhancing the browser’s functionality.
 The browser currently supports thousands of extensions that directly add useful tools, eliminating the need to install them separately.
 Some of Chrome’s extensions allow the browser to be used as a security tool for ethical hacking and penetration testing.
-Users can download and install most of these programs free.
+Users can download and install most of these programs for free.

 Here is a comprehensive list of the most popular hacking extensions for Chrome.

 Tamper Data extension is a hacking extension for Chrome that enables Chrome users to monitor or modify HTTPS, HTTP, or other browser responses and requests not visible to the user.
 Most ethical hacking techniques are based on fuzzing, which requires professionals to modify or change requests and inputs.